 Eonnagata, Michael’s collaboration with Sylvie Guillem, Robert Lepage, Russell Maliphant, and Alexander McQueen, for which Michael won the 2009 Knight of Illumination Award for Dance opened at Sadler’s Wells as did AfterLight later that year.
 AfterLight led to Michael being nominated for both the Knight of Illumination Award and the Olivier Award for Outstanding Achievement in Dance, in 2010.

-Michael has worked over many years with Akram Khan, including on his full length solo DESH, winner of the 2012 Olivier Award for Best New Dance Production and the 2012 TMA Outstanding Achievement in Dance Award, for which Michael was also nominated.
-He also lit in-I Akram’s collaboration with Juliette Binoche at The National Theatre, Torobaka Akram’s duet with Flamenco sensation Israel Galvan, and the Mahabarata inspired trio Until The Lions.
-Most recently he lit Akram’s highly acclaimed solo XENOS winner of the 2019 Olivier Award for Outstanding Achievement in Dance.
+Michael has also worked for over 20 years with Akram Khan, including on his full length solo DESH, winner of the 2012 Olivier Award for Best New Dance Production and the 2012 TMA Outstanding Achievement in Dance Award, for which Michael was also nominated.
+He also lit in-I Akram’s collaboration with Juliette Binoche at The National Theatre, Torobaka Akram’s duet with Flamenco sensation Israel Galvan, the Mahabarata inspired trio Until The Lions and Akram’s highly acclaimed solo XENOS, winner of the 2019 Olivier Award for Outstanding Achievement in Dance.
 Apart from CREATURE, for English National Ballet, his most recent work with Akram is JUNGLE BOOK reimagined which is currently on international tour.

-Michael has also worked with the choreographers and dancers, Steve Paxton, Mikhail Baryshnikov, Laurie Booth, Jonathan Burrows, Meg Stuart, Javier de Frutos, Jonathan Goddard and Gemma Nixon, Shobana Jeyasingh, Liam Scarlett, Aakash Odedra, Natalia Osipova, Sergei Polunin, and on contemporary creations with ballet companies in France, Germany, Norway, the Netherlands, the US, and in the UK.
+Michael has also worked with the choreographers and dancers, Steve Paxton, Mikhail Baryshnikov, Laurie Booth, Jonathan Burrows, Meg Stuart, Javier de Frutos, Jonathan Goddard, Gemma Nixon, Shobana Jeyasingh, Liam Scarlett, Aakash Odedra, Natalia Osipova, Sergei Polunin, Aditi Mangaldas, and on contemporary creations with ballet companies in France, Germany, Norway, Belgium, the Netherlands, the US, and in the UK.

 In 2009 Michael became an Associate Artist of Sadler’s Wells, in 2010 his contribution to dance was recognised with his entry into the Oxford Dictionary of Dance and in 2014 Michael received the Olivier Award for Outstanding Achievement in Dance.